 Below in example 1 (a copy of my statement period) – the statement period and payment due date are clearly highlighted.

-The interest free days for this particular statement period are the days from the 4th March to the 28th April.
-If a purchase is made on the first day of the statement period, it doesn’t need to be paid for until 28th April – a total of 55 days.
+The interest-free days for this particular statement period are the days from March 4 to April 28.
+Purchases made on the first day of the statement period won’t need to be paid for until April 28 – a total of 55 days.

-If a purchase is made on the last day of this statement period (3rd April) a payment still has to be made by 28th April, so there are only 24 days left to pay before being charged interest.
+If a purchase is made on the last day of this statement period (April 3) a payment still has to be made by April 28, so there are only 24 days left to pay before being charged interest.

 In example 1 you can see the statement period finishes on April 3, so a new statement period will begin on April 4, (example 2 below).
 A new payment due date is applied to the new statement period.
 Any purchases made from April 4 to May 3 need to be paid for by the new payment due date.

 Yes, it’s a little confusing because statement months don’t match actual months.
 You can see in the two examples that if you buy something on April 1 it will need to be paid for by April 28, as it falls within the first statement period.
 However, if you buy it on April 4, it falls in the second statement period and won’t need to be paid for until May 28.

 Knowing your statement period and payment due date for that period is important if you can’t afford to pay the purchase off on your card quickly.
 You don’t want to accidentally pay interest or have your interest-free period revoked.
 Some banks or issuers may change the dates if you ask them to, which means you can organise your payments to coincide with your salary pay date.

 Pauline is a personal finance expert at CreditCard.com.au, with 8 years in money, budgeting and property reporting under her belt.
 Pauline is passionate about seeing Aussies win by making their money – and their credit cards – work smarter, harder and bigger.

 Something you need to know about this card?
 Ask our credit card expert a question.Ask a question